solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

     pub merkle_tree: AccountInfo<'info>,
     /// The authority for the Merkle tree. pub tree_authority: AccountInfo<'info>,
-    /// The sender's account.
+    /// The sender’s account.
     pub sender: Signer<'info>,
-    /// The recipient's account.
+    /// The recipient’s account.
     pub recipient: AccountInfo<'info>,
     /// The compression program (Noop program).
     pub compression_program: Program<'info, SplAccountCompression>,
     /// The log wrapper account for logging data. pub log_wrapper: AccountInfo<'info>,
 }
 ```

-For the remainder of this demo, we'll be making updates directly in the `lib.rs`
+For the remainder of this demo, we’ll be making updates directly in the `lib.rs`
 file.
 This approach simplifies the explanations.
 You can modify the structure as
 needed.

-It's a good idea to build your project now to confirm that your environment is
+It’s a good idea to build your project now to confirm that your environment is
 set up correctly and to reduce build times in the future.

 #### 2. Define `Note` schema